typicalbot/policies/policies/terms.md

 1. When you purchase a subscription in relation to the Services, you authorize the Company to charge your Payment Method immediately and on a recurring (e.g. monthly or yearly) basis for the applicable subscription charge, any and all taxes, any and all transaction fees, and any other charges related to your subscription.
 2. Subscriptions shall automatically renew at the end of your applicable subscription period, unless you cancel your subscription before the end of the current subscription period.
 3. If you cancel a subscription before the end of your current subscription period, your cancellation shall take effect at the end of the current subscription period, and you will not be charged again.
-You will continue to have access to the Services until the end of the current subscription period, unless your access is terminated earlier in accordance with these Terms of Service.
+You will continue to have access to features of the Services included with your subscription until the end of the current subscription period, unless your access to the Services is terminated earlier in accordance with these Terms of Service.
 4. We may change the price of any subscriptions from time to time.
 When we do so, we will give at least 30 days notice and will notify you via the email address on record.
 We may also post a notice about price changes on our Website or the affected Services themselves.
 Price changes for subscriptions shall take effect at the start of the next applicable subscription period following the date of the price change.